bcomnes/arch-desktop/README.md

 **Linux Home:** GPT + XFS
 **Linux Mass Storage:** btrfs

+- Disconnect All Drives except for Windows.
+Install Windows normally.
+- Follow the full Arch Guide, referencing beginner's guide for advice.
+- Use GRUB.
-- Mount the Linux Boot Drive
+- Mount the Linux Boot Drive as `/`
 - Ensure the Linux Home Drive is mounted at `/home`
 - Create a swapfile after the fact.
-Its easier and more flexible, despite some felixbility drawbacks.
+Its easier and more flexible, despite some flexibility drawbacks.

 ## Installation Links: